mosaba7i/inscryption-grub-theme/README.md

 sudo nano /etc/default/grub
 ```

-2.5.Add this line or edit it to (if already there):
+2.5.
+Add this line or edit it to (if already there):
 ```bash
 GRUB_THEME="/boot/grub/themes/insc/theme.txt"
 ```